SAP/curated-resources-for-domain-driven-design/blog/0002-core-concepts.md

 The supporting domain is key to providing value in the core domain.
 These types of pieces help perform ancillary or supporting functions related directly to what the business does.

 In these cases, high-quality code and perfectly designed structure are not necessary.
 You could get by with assigning more inexperienced developers or even outsourcing these pieces.
 Just be sure that these concepts do not bleed into your core domain—you want to maintain a rigid separation with a context map to keep separate things separate.

-The supporting domain helps perform ancillary or supporting functions related directly to what the business does.
+Note that even if you assign less experienced teams or outsource this work, it can be very advantageous to have automated test cases written by your core teams to ensure that any implementation of the subdomain fulfills the explicit business needs.
+This provides confidence in the correctness of the behavior and allows for future refactoring to improve the code quality or performance while retaining comfidence in its behavioral correctness.

 ### Generic Domain